Moonfall (film): Plot

 They reach the interior of the Moon, revealed to be a Dyson sphere powered by a white dwarf at its center.
 The Dyson sphere's AI operating system explains to Brian that billions of years ago, the technologically advanced ancestors of modern humans created the AI swarm to serve them, but upon becoming self aware, it went rogue and they were eradicated by it.
-They built the Moon as an interstellar ark to create the Earth and then seed life on it, but the AI swarm discovered it and began siphoning energy from its power source, destabilizing its orbit.
+The ancestors built the Moon as an interstellar ark to create the Earth and then seed life on it, but the AI swarm discovered it and began siphoning energy from its power source, destabilizing its orbit.

 Meanwhile, Brian's son Sonny, Jo's son Jimmy, and Jimmy's caretaker Michelle try to reach Doug's military bunker in the Colorado mountains.
 They find Brian's ex-wife and Sonny's mother Brenda, her husband Tom, and their family.
-They avoid disasters caused by the Moon's proximity and fight other hostile survivors, then reach safety in a mountain tunnel.
+They avoid disasters caused by the Moon's proximity and fight other hostile survivors, and then reach safety in a mountain tunnel.

 As the Moon strips away the local atmosphere, Tom's youngest daughter runs out of oxygen.
 The injured Tom gives her his own supply; he suffocates to death.
 The President of the United States orders a nuclear strike on the approaching Moon, but Doug refuses to comply, with debris collapsing the bunker shortly thereafter, apparently killing everyone inside.

 As the swarm attacks all electronic objects containing organic life inside, K.C. lures the swarm away from their spacecraft with their lunar module, sacrificing himself to detonate the EMP.
 Jo and Brian return to Earth, reuniting with their families, and the Moon's power is restored, returning to its regular orbit, but now shed of its rocky exterior.
-Reconstructing K.C.'s consciousness, the Moon's operating system appears to K.C. as his cat Fuzz Aldrin and his mother, remarking that they must now "get started".
+Reconstructing K.C.'s consciousness, the Moon's operating system appears to K.C. as his cat Fuzz Aldrin and his mother, who remarks that they must now "get started".